 Unfortunately, Oswald did not reign for long.
 After only eight years, aged 38 years, he was killed in battle at Maserfield by the pagan King Penda of Mercia.
 Oswald's body was dismembered and his head was buried at Lindisfarne.
 Under the threat of invasion in 875, the monks removed Oswald's head and Cuthbert's body.
 They were carried by the monks to many locations and eventually buried together at Durham.
 Soon after his death, Oswald was made a saint and his fame spread throughout Europe.

-Sixty-two churches are dedicated to St Oswald in England.
+Sixty-two churches in England are dedicated to St Oswald.

 return to history homepage

 home - contact us - find us - mission link - links - safeguarding - access statement - privacy, cookies & copyright

 © 2021 The Parochial Church Council of the Ecclesiastical Parish of St Oswald Sowerby.